FOURTH DELTIC NIGHT INDEX

 •22-30 and 31-45 year olds spent the most on drinks in a venue out of any age group (£21.27 and £21.22)

 •Belfast has the highest average spend on a night out, at £65.22, followed by Glasgow at £59.60 and Edinburgh at £57.96

 LATE NIGHT SPEND MIX: REGIONAL BREAKDOWN

 LATE NIGHT TIMINGS

-- The average night out lasted 4 hours 49 minutes, a 28 minute increase on the last quarter
+•The average night out lasted 5 hours 5 minutes, an increase of 16 minutes from the last quarter

 PLANNING A LATE NIGHT

 For the fourth consecutive quarter recommendations remains the most important factor when deciding where to go on a night out.

 The top 5 ways respondents choose where to go when planning a night out are:

 - Google Search (18.1%)